 Props for your Photoshoot

 Props can really make a difference and enable your brand to look the way you want it to look.
-For example, if you already have a clear brand colour/s make sure you have props that can give that pop of colour in your images.
+For example, if you already have clear brand colour/s make sure you have props that can give that pop of colour in your images.
 This can be in the form of your coffee cup, a book or books, flowers, pencils.
 The list is endless!
 You can also use your wardrobe to reflect the colours in your brand too.
 Below is a great example of Lizzy from The Square Pegs Education.
 Lizzy’s main brand colour is pink – she not only wore a pink t-shirt underneath her jacket but she also had pink books, which can be seen in the background of this headshot of her.
 The ‘S’ is also a prop and stands for the word ‘Square’ in her business name.

 Planning your outfits for your photoshoot

 What you wear really needs to reflect you as a person and your brand.
 Having a variety of outfits planned is key to having images that have some longevity too.
 If you’re wearing the same outfit in all of your images for your personal brand photoshoot it won’t give you much variety on your instagram grid, for example.
-Have a read of my ‘What to Wear‘ Blog for some top tips about this.
+Have a read of my ‘What to Wear‘ Blog for some top tips.

 Your Personal Brand Photographer has many tricks when it comes to posing.
 Here’s a few of mine that ensures you look your best and avoids you feeling horribly awkward in front of the camera: